A Cornice Board for Chris and Bill

 My husband and I had just arrived at THE winter event in Detroit, The Detroit International Auto Show.
 At a company pre-party, where everyone works for the auto industry, I am a novelty.
 Not only do I not work in automotive, sometimes it's hard to explain what I do "DO."
 I was so exited to meet Chris, we were instantly New Non-Automotive Party Friends.
-I explained what "do" and within seconds Chris and Bill invited me to their home at my earliest convince to check out their 25'.
+I explained what I "do" and within seconds Chris and Bill invited me to their home at my earliest convince to check out their 25' window and cornice they'd like upholstered.
 Now, we were all at least one drink in so while I was already day-dreaming about their project I tried not to get my hopes up lest they change their mind.

 Lucky for me they were completely serious!
 And a joy to work with, I hope we will be able to work together again!
 I loved this project if you can't tell :)